Denperidge-Redpencil/Matrix-Bot-Starter/README.md

 &nbsp;

 All of the following comes built-in:
-- Multi-message commands
+- Multi-message commands.
-- Image sending with conversion to different formats
+- Image sending with conversion to different formats.
-- Handling environment variables
+- Handling environment variables.
-- Generating an access token from username/password
+- Generating an access token from username/password.
 - `onMessage`, a client.on('room.message') replacement that lets the client automatically detect edits, when it is mentioned, not reply to its own messages, etc.
-- An example command that allows changing the bots display name & avatar from within the chat
+- An example command that allows changing the bots display name & avatar from within the chat.

 ## Installation